artemave/REST-assured/README.markdown

     bash$ cd rest-assured && bundle install
     bash$ ./bin/rest-assured -a mysql &

-This starts an instance of rest-assured on port 4578 (changable with --port option).
-You can now access it via REST or web interfaces on 'http://localhost:4578'
+This starts an instance of rest-assured on port 4578.
+It is accessible via REST or web interfaces on 'http://localhost:4578'

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

-NOTE that although sqlite is an option, I found it locking under any non-trivial load.
+NOTE that although sqlite is an option, I found it locking tables under any non-trivial load.
 Mysql feels much more reliable.
-But may be that is me sqliting it wrong.
+But may be that is just me sqliting it wrong.

 ## REST API

 ### Doubles

-Double is a stub/mock of a particular external call.
+Double is a stub/mock of HTTP request.

 #### Ruby Client API